steveshogren/hugo-blog/content/page/training.md

 Look around the job boards for languages used in your current location.
 If you want to get a job in Chicago, get a quick count of how many jobs for each language exist in Chicago.
-The more jobs, the easier it will be to get a job!
+The more jobs in that language, the easier it will be to get a job!

 Whatever you pick, it shouldn't be the last language you learn.
 You will want to learn a new language at least once a year for the rest of your career.
 Most